0rir/raku-iup/README.md

 | get-version-date   | Return version's date                                     |
 | get-version-number | Get version number                                        |

-For convenience a IUP/Colors.rakumod file exists with 140 common colors named by their standard English names .
+For convenience a IUP::Colors module exists with 140 common colors named by their standard English names.
 Which standard is _the_ standard is a standard problem.

 Sample GUI: